timalbert/livefortheline/source/_updates/2023-04-06-2-years-later.md

 <img alt="Alberts at Disney" src="/assets/images/ioh-alberts-2.jpg" />
 <img alt="Alberts with Mickey" src="/assets/images/ioh-firworks-mick.jpg" />

-With more than 45 others, we enjoyed fun-filled days at Disney World and Universal Studios.
+With more than 45 families, we enjoyed fun-filled days at Disney World and Universal Studios.
 IOH provided two full-time volunteers to assist with our kids.
 Luke and Natalie were on a mission to ensure we had a blast!
 Three additional volunteers from the lead sponsor, <a class="text-yellow-500" href="https://www.kendrascott.com/philanthropy.html">Kendra Scott</a>, joined us as well.
 They were thoughtful and kind, helping us navigate the weekend and constantly spoiled 😃 our boys.
 This team left an indelible mark of love on us and labored to provide a once-in-a-lifetime experience we would never pursue on our own.

 <img alt="IOH at magic kingdom" src="/assets/images/ioh-crowd.jpg" />